frconor-ebook/meditations/_posts/2025-09-26-the-holy-rosary.md

 We can thank God for that particular grace and try and use it well, grow in our devotion to the Rosary, be able to explain it to other people in certain moments, use it as the powerful weapon that it is.

-Pope St. John Paul wrote a marvelous letter on the Rosary in the Year of the Rosary, way back in 2002 and 2003.
-In that document, he says the Rosary is a "simple yet profound" prayer (John Paul II, Apostolic Letter, *Rosarium Virginis Mariae*, October 16, 2002).
+Pope St. John Paul wrote a marvelous Letter on the Rosary in the Year of the Rosary, way back in 2002 and 2003.
+In that document, he says the Rosary is a "simple yet profound" prayer (John Paul II, Apostolic Letter, *Rosarium Virginis Mariae*, Point 1, October 16, 2002).

-It\'s good that we don\'t miss the profundity of the Rosary.
+It's good that we don't miss the profundity of the Rosary.
 It goes very deep.
-He said, "It still remains, at the dawn of this third millennium, a prayer of great significance, destined to bring forth a harvest of holiness."
+He said, "It still remains, at the dawn of this third millennium, a prayer of great significance, destined to bring forth a harvest of holiness" (*ibid*.).

 Here is one of the greatest popes in human history proclaiming that at the dawn of the third millennium, the Rosary has a great role to play: "a prayer of great significance."